 There are plenty of closet mudroom ideas out there, but some may fit your space better than others.
 Decide what your mudroom needs to make it work for your particular type of entryway clutter.
 For example, if shoes always pile up at your door, focus on finding a shoe organizer for your mudroom.
 Keep your closet's dimensions in mind: do you have room for a small storage bench or is a classic shoe organizer a better fit?

-Before starting a closet-to-mudroom remodel, take everything out of the existing space.
+Before starting a closet-to-mudroom remodel, clean everything out of the existing closet space.
 Start at the bottom of the closet and work your way up to the hanging items.
 This will free up room quickly and show you what you have to work with.

 Get rid of items you don't use and coats that no longer fit by creating a donation and trash pile.
 If you come across anything damaged or broken, toss it in the trash pile.
 Once you've taken everything off the closet shelves, wipe them down.